 So: If you write conventional prose — the kind that dominates the marketplace — we’ll turn your story away.
 This is no reflection on the quality of your language or the story as a whole.
 We may even love your work.
 It just doesn’t fit the scope of this project.

-Ranylt Richildis, Editor
+Ranylt Richildis, Editor-in-Chief

 Email: lackingtonsmagazine at gmail dot com